TechWriterKara/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

  ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/3.png)

-**Step 4: Debugging the test case**
+**Step 4: Test Case Debugging**

-Let’s intentionally make the test case fail by changing the verification text to “Make another Appointment.”
-In Katalon Studio, there are several ways to check for the failure reasons.
+Now we're going to intentionally make the test case fail by changing the verification text to **“Make another Appointment.”** In Katalon Studio, there are several ways to check for failure reasons.

-**Option 1: Investigate error logs**
+**Option 1: Investigating Error Logs**

  ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/4.png)

-**Option 2: Debug mode**
+**Option 2: Debugging Mode**

 To investigate complex scenarios, Katalon Studio provides a debug mechanism which works the same as the code debug mechanism in advanced developer IDE.

 ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/5.png)

-**Option 3: Manual debug**
+**Option 3: Manual Debug**

-The ‘Recording’ feature of Katalon Studio has its own method to debug as well.
+The **Recording** feature of Katalon Studio has its own method to debug as well.
 You can continue to record the failed test case, run the error test step, then investigate and fix the issue directly in the recording mode.
 See the examples below:

  ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/6.png)